Greg Costikyan: Career

 Greg Costikyan has been a game designer since the 1970s.
 Costikyan worked at SPI until it was closed by TSR in 1982; he came to West End Games in 1983.
 His 1983 game Bug-Eyed Monsters brought West End Games into the science-fiction and fantasy genres, and the following year he licensed his Paranoia role-playing game to West End Games for publishing after trying unsuccessfully to find a publisher.
 Costikyan designed Toon (1984) for Steve Jackson Games after developing it from an idea suggested by Jeff Dee; Costikyan felt that the game system was mostly "arbitrary" and that the theme of the game was far more important.
 West End Games acquired licensing to make a game based on Star Wars, and Costikyan designed Star Wars: The Roleplaying Game, published in 1987, assisted by Doug Kaufman and others.

 Costikyan and Eric Goldberg left West End Games in January 1987, forming the short-lived Goldberg Associates.
 When West End Games declared bankruptcy in 1998, Costikyan and Goldberg tried to recover the rights to Paranoia; although West End's founder Scott Palter tried to fight this, a judge gave the rights back to the creators in 2000.
-Costikyan designed the role-playing game Violence (1999) under the pseudonym "Designer X" for Hogshead Publishing, and made sure that the game would widely available by releasing it under a Creative Commons license.
+Costikyan designed the role-playing game Violence (1999) under the pseudonym "Designer X" for Hogshead Publishing, and made sure that the game would be widely available by releasing it under a Creative Commons license.
 Costikyan and Goldberg licensed Paranoia to Mongoose Publishing, which began producing new books for the game in 2004.

 Costikyan was the CEO of Manifesto Games, a start-up devoted to providing a viable path to market for independently developed computer games.
 He subsequently worked as a consultant for several years before joining Guerillapps as lead game designer in March 2010 to develop its game Trash Tycoon for Facebook.
 In May 2011, he joined Disney Playdom as senior games designer and in January 2014 assumed the same role at Loop Drop.
 In June 2015, Costikyan joined Boss Fight Entertainment as senior games designer.

 He has written on games, game design, and game industry business issues for publications including The New York Times, the Wall Street Journal, Salon, The Escapist, Gamasutra, and the magazine Game Developer.

 He has lectured on game design at universities including the IT University of Copenhagen, Helsinki University of Art & Design, Rensselaer Polytechnic Institute, and Stony Brook University.

 In 2019, Costikyan and Goldberg joined Playable Worlds, a startup founded by Raph Koster focused on producing the massively multiplayer online role-playing game Stars Reach.